3D B-fieLds in the InterStellar medium and Star-forming regions (3D-BLISS): I. Using Starlight Polarization in the Massive IRDC Filament G11.11-0.12: Introduction

 The structure of this paper is as follows.
 Section \ref{sec:method} reviews the technique of probing local inclination angles of the mean B-fields from the starlight polarization developed by \cite{TruongHoang2025}.
 Section \ref{sec:obs} presents the archival starlight polarization observations by \cite{Chen2023}, and the characterization of the observed starlight polarization efficiency and the effect of magnetic turbulence.
-The constraints on intrinsic dust properties and grain alignment by RATs are presented in Section \ref{sec:dust_align}.
-The determination of intrinsic polarization efficiency and polarization coefficient fraction from the constrained dust and alignment properties are demonstrated in Section \ref{sec:int_fpol}.
-The results of inferred inclination angles from observed starlight polarization efficiency and the constraint on 3D B-field morphology in the G11 are presented in Section \ref{sec:result_incl}.
+The constraints on intrinsic dust properties and grain alignment, followed by the calculation of the intrinsic polarization efficiency and polarization coefficient fraction will be in Sections \ref{sec:dust_align} and \ref{sec:int_fpol}.
+The results of inferred inclination angles and 3D B-field in G11 are presented in Section \ref{sec:result_incl}.
 Section \ref{sec:discuss} demonstrates the implications of 3D inclination angles for studying 3D B-field strength and morphology of G11 for understanding filament evolution.
 The conclusion of our main findings is summarized in Section \ref{sec:summary}.